VTB Bank: Major subsidiaries

 VTB's major subsidiaries as of April 2022 were:

 Sports sponsorships

 VTB is one of the sponsors of all Dinamo Moscow sport clubs.

 Since 2017, VTB Bank has been the title partner of the Russian Formula 1 stage in Sochi – Formula 1 VTB Russian Grand Prix.

-Since 2016, VTB has been the tennis tournament VTB Kremlin Cup.
+Since 2016, VTB has been the name of the tennis tournament VTB Kremlin Cup.

 VTB has also been the title sponsor of the VTB United League since 2008.

-Since 2005, VTB Bank has been the general sponsor of the Kamaz Master team, a team which has been active in re-known rally raid such as Dakar Rally, Silk Way Rally and Africa Eco Race.
+Since 2005, VTB Bank has been the general sponsor of the Kamaz Master team, a team which has been active in renowned rally raid such as Dakar Rally, Silk Way Rally and Africa Eco Race.

 Since 2013, VTB Group has been supporting the Velobike, a bicycle-sharing system in Moscow, a project by the Department for Transport and Development of Road Infrastructure of the city.
 In 2018, the number of trips exceeded 3 million.